Lycia, the Mediterranean and more…

 If you don’t want to chill out by one of our pools, Sea Breeze is ideally located to explore this beautiful part of the world; set on the forested mountain slopes of Babadağ, yet close enough to the buzzing holiday resorts of Hisarönü and Ölüdeniz.
 It makes an excellent base from which to explore this amazing region of Turkey.

 In the same day our guests can swim in tranquil waters at the much-photographed Belcekız Beach and Blue Lagoon, walk in the mountains, visit historic sites, paraglide and visit a bar or restaurant in the evening.

 Hisaronu and Ovacik are adjoining villages high in the hills behind Oludeniz and surrounded by pine forests and beautiful countryside.

 Hisaronu is the busier of the two villages with restaurants, shops and bars centred around a main street.
-Here you will also find a weekly market offering a variety of souvenirs & gifts.
+Here you will also find a weekly market offering a variety of souvenirs, gifts, fruit & vegetables.

 Ovacik is altogether quieter and more rural with splendid views of the surrounding pine forests & mountains.
 The air here is usually cooler and fresher than at sea level, providing welcome sea breezes during the height of summer.

 Both are only 5 minutes by road from Oludeniz.

 Situated in a sheltered bay with a backdrop of mountains and forests, Fethiye is a bustling port and market town, where Turkish life and tourism coexist.
 From a cafe along the waterfront you can watch the traditional wooden gulets, motor launches, yachts and fishing boats coming in and out of the bay.